Knowing how much you can contribute to super in any one year is important to ensuring you do not incur any unnecessary taxes or penalties.

 A non-concessional contribution is an after-tax contribution made into super that you (or the contributor) has not claimed a tax deduction for.

-You will need to be mindful of any age limit restrictions in making non-concessional contributions, as well as work test requirements when over age 67.
-Also, you are unable to make any further non-concessional contributions if your total superannuation balance exceeded the transfer balance cap of $1.6 million on the most recent 30 June (i.e. end of the previous financial year).
+You will need to be mindful of any age limit restrictions in making non-concessional contributions when aged 75 or more.
+Also, you are unable to make any further non-concessional contributions if your total superannuation balance exceeded the transfer balance cap of $1.9 million on the most recent 30 June (i.e. end of the previous financial year).

 Non-Concessional Contribution Cap Exceptions

 The home downsizer contribution allows you to contribute up to $300,000 of home sale proceeds into superannuation without counting towards the non-concessional contribution cap.
-You need to be over age 65 to make a downsizer contribution and the $300,000 contribution can be made by both members of a couple.
+You need to be aged 55 or over to make a downsizer contribution and the $300,000 contribution can be made by both members of a couple.

 Related article: Home Downsizer Contributions